#MyProject70

 - 3 min read

-Greetings from Matinicus Island, Maine where I'm thinking about my art as a whole for the first time in 27 years.
-That's when I started to paint and couldn't stop.
+Greetings from Matinicus Island, Maine where I'm thinking about my art -- all the art I've created during the last 27 years -- as a whole, for the first time. in 27 years.

-In Mexico I painted everything and I found a lot of encouragement both from my instructor at the art school I attended for years, from my neighbors, and from strangers who saw me paint.
+In Mexico, where we owned a small house in the city of Morelia starting in 1998, I painted everything and I found a lot of encouragement both from my instructor at the art school I attended, from my neighbors, and from strangers who saw me paint.
 There

 is so much more color in Mexico relative to New England, and I began to realize that it was color that I cared about most -- the loud vibrating kind.
 I developed a secret desire to paint without regard to subject.
 But I had trouble giving myself permission, plus I didn't have any idea how to do it.

 Then, in 2014, when I was about to turn sixty, I decided to quit painting altogether until I had an idea of how to paint abstractly.
-To feed my color addiction, I knitted crazy-colored baby hats, and to fill my time (by then my husband was teaching in Mexico, our youngest daughter was attending school there, and I was painting full time), I wrote a novel (never published).
 It took about a year before I hit on the idea of painting geometric abstracts based on my early quilting experience, and that's what I've been doing since.
 Happily!
 Almost.

 I have never been able to make any significant money with my art, and I've been conditioned to think I should.
 It's the American way!
 So starting in 2019, I signed up for two different courses with the objective of getting my work into galleries.
-That, I was sure, would solve the problem.
+That, I was sure, would solve my problem.
 Both courses advised creating a website and posting daily on social media.
-But the directive was to only show work that represents current, consistent work that a gallery could depend on me for.
-Work that could be produced in quantity.
+I did that.
+But the directive to only show work that represented current and consistent work that a gallery could depend on me for, felt uncomfortable.
+But for years I complied.

-I complied.
 I made this website, I researched galleries in Mexico, Massachusetts, New Hampshire, and Maine -- the places I paint.
 Quantity?
 No problem.
 I'm a producer!
 Daily social media?
 I love a daily challenge!
 Results?
 Not zero.
 But lucrative?
 Don't make me laugh.
+And I finally realized I wasn't being an artist any more.
+I was trying to produce work for an imagined audience I might never have.
+Trying to be more consistent than creative!!!

-So I gave up my gallery goal, instantly felt lighter, and I came up with #myproject70 which will gradually unfold as I get closer to my birthday in November.
+So I gave up my gallery goal and instantly felt lighter.
+I came up with #myproject70 which will gradually unfold as I get closer to my birthday in November.
 The first part is posting daily sets of four of my paintings on Instagram.

 The sets are tied together only by color -- combining sizes, styles, places, and dates.
 It's a challenge and it's fun.
-Then I post the four on my Facebook page where I have different friends from on Instagram.
-They vote on which of the four paintings they like best.
+Then I post the four on my Facebook page where my friends vote on which of the four paintings they like best.
 It's great fun to see who likes what.
 And the comments are thoughtful.
 Then I post the photos here on my website.
 And for the time being this is my art gallery and I'm happy to be here.

 Comments